 Marvin: I knew Susan from a long time ago.
 I got introduced to her when she came to Tampa, probably around 2000.
-She was an executive at Catalina, we were just friends that would have lunch once every year, year and a half or so.
-And I was encouraging her to go do the startup thing, “You should go start a company.
+She worked as an executive at Catalina, and we were just friends that would have lunch once every year, year and a half or so.
+And I encouraged her to go do the startup thing.
+“You should go start a company.
 Go ring the CEO bell and be the founder.”
 After she exited Catalina, I finally talked her into starting the company.

 At that time, it was called Mynfo.
 We changed the name to Adjoy, and then she changed the name again to Dabbl, which is what it’s called now.
-I was involved as a co-founder with her and helped recruit the original team, developers, marketing people, CFO, and I helped raise money.
-And again, the contact I had was somebody I’d worked with in California from 2001 to 2005, just part of the network.
+I co-founder the company with her and helped recruit the original team, developers, marketing people, CFO, and I helped raise money.
+And again, I worked with this contact in California from 2001 to 2005, just part of the network.
 But it goes back to the roles and responsibilities for the founders.
-With Susan, in the beginning, I was helping get investor meetings.
+With Susan, in the beginning, I helped get investor meetings.
 I would go out and get punched in the face with a lot of nos.

 Roxanne: Do you think that raising adequate capital is an issue in Tampa?

 Marvin: People always think that if you just get on a plane to San Francisco, somebody’s going to throw a check at you.
 If you have a good business, a good story, and a good team, you can raise money anywhere.
 Here, the education of the angel investor still needs a lot of work because there’s a lot of concentrated wealth in other areas where people have done well, like real estate, restaurants, or doctors.
 We need to teach them how to be angel investors and how to invest in a tech company.